 This crime drama, starring Robert Taylor and Katee Sackhoff, was canceled for the second (and likely last) time in 2016.
-In November of that year, Netflix announced it was giving the show a sixth and final season to air sometime in 2017.
-This will be the third season that the series has aired on Netflix, since the streamer saved the show from its initial cancellation at A&E back in 2014.
+In November of that year, Netflix announced it was giving the show a sixth and final season to air in 2017.
+This was the third season that the series aired on Netflix, since the streamer saved the show from its initial cancellation at A&E back in 2014.

 The show’s executive producers, Greer Shephard, Hunt Baldwin, and John Coveny, issued a statement on the cancellation, saying, “We are grateful to Netflix for the opportunity to compose a closing chapter for these beloved characters that inspires lasting memories.”

-Netflix pulled the plug on this Kyle Chandler starrer in 2016, confirming that the show’s 10-episode third season (set to air sometime in 2017) will also double as its last.
+Netflix pulled the plug on this Kyle Chandler starrer in 2016, confirming that the show’s 10-episode third season would also double as its last.
 The drama earned critical acclaim during its run, with leads Chandler and Ben Mendelsohn earning Emmy nominations for their work in Seasons 1 and 2.